-The Certificate in Global Health and Security at the Schar School provides an introduction to the intersection of global public health and security, covering topics such as emerging infectious diseases, biosurveillance, the development of vaccines, and emergency response to public health disasters.
+The Graduate Certificate in Global Health and Security at the Schar School provides an introduction to the intersection of global public health and security, covering topics such as emerging infectious diseases, biosurveillance, the development of vaccines, and emergency response to public health disasters.

 - Completion Requirements: 5 courses (15 credits) listed below